-The National Quality Forum's (NQF) Consensus Development Process (CDP) remains a vital step in the quality measurement enterprise and serves as a mechanism for collecting and reviewing feedback on measures under consideration for endorsement.
-This information is collected from various stakeholder groups and from other parts of the enterprise.
-Measures that are submitted to NQF for consideration for endorsement are evaluated against NQF's Measure Evaluation Criteria: (1) Importance to Measure and Report, (2) Scientific Acceptability of Measure Properties, (3) Feasibility, (4) Usability and Use, and (5) Related and Competing Measures.
+The National Quality Forum's (NQF) Consensus Development Process (CDP) endorses performance measures that multistakeholder expert committees have judged to have met a series of criteria.
+Measure endorsement remains a vital step in the quality measurement enterprise (Figure 1).
+The CDP also serves as a mechanism for collecting and reviewing feedback on measures under consideration for endorsement.
+This information is collected from various stakeholder groups and through other measure evaluation processes conducted by NQF (e.g., the Measure Applications Partnership).
+Measures that are submitted to NQF for consideration for endorsement are evaluated against NQF's Measure Evaluation Criteria1: (1) Importance to Measure and Report, (2) Scientific Acceptability of Measure Properties, (3) Feasibility, (4) Usability and Use, and (5) Related and Competing Measures.

-To understand the impact of measures on users and implementers, NQF incorporates an assessment of use, usability, feasibility, and opportunity for improvement into its criteria.
-It solicits feedback on measures for the evaluation of all five criteria.
+To understand the impact of measures on users and implementers, NQF incorporates an assessment of use, usability, feasibility, and opportunity for improvement into its criteria, and NQF assesses feedback for each of these elements.
 NQF designed the Usability and Use criterion specifically to address the usability of the measure and to gain an understanding of how the measure is currently used or is intended to be used.
 This criterion evaluates the extent to which potential audiences (e.g., consumers, purchasers, providers, policymakers) are using or could use performance results for both accountability and performance improvement to achieve the goal of high-quality, efficient healthcare for individuals or populations.
 Usability and Use are evaluated separately, and each has two subcriteria: